Sage-Bionetworks/awesome-synapse/README.md

-# awesome-synapse-plugins
+# Awesome Synapse Plugins
-List of repositories and short descriptions about the packages and code that utilizes the Synapse R, Python, React clients.
+A curated list of packages and tools using Synapse R, Python, React clients inspired by other awesome-* lists.

 ## R